 Car insurance covers damage to your vehicle and protects you financially if you're liable for someone else's injuries or damages.
-Additionally, auto insurance can pay for medical bills if you or your passengers are injured in an accident or you're hit by an uninsured or underinsured driver.
+Auto insurance can also pay for medical bills if you or your passengers are injured in an accident or you're hit by an uninsured or underinsured driver.
 Your policy protects you up to certain limits, agreed upon by you and your insurer.

 Do I need car insurance?

-Car insurance is required in all states, except New Hampshire (New Hampshire still requires financial responsibility if you cause an accident, so you'll still want to be properly insured).
+Auto insurance is required in all states except New Hampshire (New Hampshire still requires financial responsibility if you cause an accident, so you'll want to be properly insured).
 Driving without insurance can result in a fine, license suspension, or even jail time.
 Progressive, and most other insurers, will ensure any policy you select meets your state's requirements.

 What does auto insurance cover?

-Auto insurance covers a variety of situations that can occur on or off the road.
-Although coverages may vary by state, here are the standard coverages on most auto insurance policies.
+Auto insurance covers a variety of mishaps that can occur on or off the road.
+Although coverages may vary by state, these are the standard coverages on most auto insurance policies:

-Liability coverage is required in 49 states.
-If you're liable in an auto accident, liability coverage can pay for damage to other vehicles, damage to objects, injuries to other drivers and their passengers, and lawsuits if you're sued due to an accident.
+Auto liability coverage is required in 49 states.
+If you're found at fault in an auto accident, liability coverage can pay for damage to other vehicles, damage to objects, injuries to other drivers and their passengers, and lawsuits if you're sued due to an accident.

 Collision coverage covers your vehicle if it overturns or collides with another vehicle or object, including trees, guardrails, and fences.